 Certification is required within three working days prior to scheduled hospital admissions, certain surgical procedures in an outpatient facility and certain diagnostic imaging procedures, or within one day following emergency/urgent services.
 To request certification, the provider must contact the certification administrator.

 If certification is not initiated and approved within the time frames described above, but is approved after services are performed, and all other plan rules and guidelines are met, a 10% penalty is applied.
 The member is not responsible for this 10% penalty.
 If certification is denied because medical necessity guidelines are not met, either before or after services are performed, the claim is denied.

-When using a non-Network provider, the member is responsible for paying the 10% penalty and for any services deemed not medically necessary according to HealthChoice guidelines.
+When using a non-Network provider, the member is responsible for paying the 10% penalty and for any services that are not deemed medically necessary according to HealthChoice guidelines.

 The following surgical procedures require certification through the certification administrator: